MicrosoftDocs/navdevitpro-content-pr/README.md

 Enter four spaces in front of the non-step para.
 Otherwise, the non-step para will restart the step sequence.

 ### Images
-1. Save the image as a png file to the /images folder.
+1. Save the image as a .png file to the /images folder.
 2. Add the image to the content by using the follwoing syntax:

    ```